diefenbach/django-lfs/docs/user/concepts/products.rst

 Products
 ========

-This section describes the products of LFS.
+This section describes the concepts of products.

 Overview
 ========

-Products are provided for sale to the shop customer.
-Products are the central content object within LFS.
-All attributes of a product is managed here.
-For instance the prices, stock data, images and attachements.
-Please refer to the :doc:`product management interface </user/management/catalog/products>` to see all attributes of a product.
+Products are the central content object of LFS.
+These are provided for sale to the customer.
+Almost all relevant attributes of products are entered here, for instance the price, stock data, images and attachments.
+More details about all attributes can be found at :doc:`product management interface reference
+</user/management/catalog/products>`.

 .. _product-types-label:

 Types
 =====

-There are four types of products: product, configurable product, product with variants and variant.
+There are three types of products: default products, configurable products, and ``products with variants``.

 .. index:: single: Product; Default